rust-lang/rust/0000-open-options.md

 Truncating will not work in read-only or append mode.
 Some platforms may support this, but Rust does not allow this for cross-platform consistency (besides it being sane behaviour).

+On Windows truncating will only work if the `GENERIC_WRITE` flag is set.
+Setting the equivalent individual flags is not enough.

 ### Create and truncate
 `.create(true).truncate(true)`